 Do I need bug spray?
 Deet?
 US currency better than ATM?
 Dollar bills for street vendors and tips, yeah or nay?

 Tibet is closed to foreign visitors in July 2011.
-So I would check the permit situation before planning on travelling to Tibet. over 6 years agoAnswered by Steve via WorldNomads.com
+So I would check the permit situation before planning on travelling to Tibet. almost 7 years agoAnswered by Steve via WorldNomads.com

 Thanks, Chris.
 Lots of good advice.
 Just what I needed.
 Bike in the Forbidden City sounds really incredible.
 Easy to rent?
 I have trekked the mountain gorillas in Uganda and Rwanda recently and just got back from the Amazon so I am good with shots for a bit.

-First time in Asia so I am really psyched. over 6 years ago
+First time in Asia so I am really psyched. almost 7 years ago